Respiratory & Sleep Medicine Training Pathway

 How overseas-trained respiratory & sleep medicine doctors get recognised

-Overseas-trained respiratory physicians are assessed by the RACP under the Standard Specialist Assessment Pathway for comparability to an Australian-trained thoracic physician, within the Medical Board's specialist pathway.
-It requires a verified international specialist qualification with at least 3 years of specialist training.
-Substantially comparable applicants complete up to 12 months of peer review (supervised practice at the level of a first-year consultant); partially comparable applicants complete up to 24 months total of supervised practice including any further training and assessments.
-An Accelerated Specialist Pathway — which explicitly includes both respiratory and sleep medicine — offers a faster route for applicants with a substantially comparable qualification and consultant experience from the UK, Ireland, India, Hong Kong and Sri Lanka.
+Overseas-trained respiratory physicians are assessed by the RACP under the Standard Specialist Assessment Pathway for comparability to an Australian-trained thoracic physician, requiring a verified specialist qualification with at least 3 years of specialist training.
+Substantially comparable applicants do up to 12 months of peer review; partially comparable applicants do up to 24 months total of supervised practice including any further training and assessments.
+An Accelerated Specialist Pathway — covering both respiratory and sleep medicine — offers a faster route for substantially-comparable consultants from the UK, Ireland, India, Hong Kong and Sri Lanka.
 The RACP does not credit overseas-based core training toward Advanced Training certification.

 See the RACP — Standard Specialist Assessment Pathway and our IMG internship guide.